Last Update: 3/3/22

 Florida Statute 64.031

 In Florida, partitions are governed by Florida Statute 64.031, which states that the partition lawsuit can be filed “…by one or more of several joint tenants, tenants in common, or coparceners, against their cotenants, coparceners, or others interested in the lands to be divided.”
-Meaning, Partition lawsuits resolve conflicts between those who share joint possession of land.
+Meaning, Partition lawsuits resolve conflicts between those who share joint possession of the land.

 The language of this law has remained unchanged since it was passed in 1941.
 When considering cases involving this law, Florida courts have narrowly construed how it is applied.